SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

    :::image type="content" source="../images/screenshot_1.png" alt-text="This is screenshot 1.":::

-4. Click **SharePoint 2019 onwards, including SharePoint Online**.
+4. Select **SharePoint 2019 onwards, including SharePoint Online**.

-   Once the solution is created, click `package.json` to check if the SharePoint Framework version is 1.4.1.
+   Once the solution is created, select `package.json` to check if the SharePoint Framework version is 1.4.1.

    :::image type="content" source="../images/screenshot_2.png" alt-text="This is screenshot 2.":::